-If you are booking a room at a hotel other than the Ritz Paris, we recommend staying at a hotel in the 1st, 8th, or 9th Arrondissement, which are within walking distance of the Ritz Paris.
+If you are booking a room at a hotel other than the Ritz Paris, we recommend staying at a hotel in the 1st Arrondissement, which is within walking distance of the Ritz Paris.
 Hotels in this area range from affordable at $150-200 per night, to lavish at $1000 per night.
 If you do not have a loyalty membership or credit card points, we recommend booking through Expedia, which provides bundles deals at a fraction of the cost of booking directly (and often will cover the cost of airfare!).

-*We request that gentlemen please do not wear a white dinner jacket to the ceremony/reception
+*We request that gentlemen please refrain from wearing a white dinner jacket to the ceremony and/or reception.

 What to Bring